 Lottie Moon Christmas Offering Time December, 2009

 Pam and I had a wonderful December as we had the chance to share what God is doing in Southern Africa.
 We spoke to the brothers and sisters at First Baptist Church Cary, Forest Hills and Ephesus Baptist in Raleigh, Fellowship Baptist in Moyock, and Liberty Baptist in Thomasville.
 I am so encouraged at how these churches and others are being used by the Lord to bring the Gospel to the whole world.
 Thanks to all of you for your giving and praying.
 I have included some pictures from the outer bank of North Carolina.
 It is a wilder place than I had imagined.
-We also got to spend some time with Ron and Gail Davis who served in many places in Africa before returning to the States.
-We enjoyed visiting with them and Pastor David from Liberty Baptist.

 A House Divided; Clash of the Titans November, 2009